Nagoya Station 名古屋駅

 It is also connected via underground concourse to Meitetsu and Kintetsu rail services, as well as local subway and buses.

 Called "Meieki" by locals, Nagoya Station is one of the world's largest train station buildings

 The station first opened in 1886, and the current complex was completed in 1999

 Skyscrapers and great shopping

-If you are one of the daily 193,000 people who travel to or through Nagoya Station, take the time to stop and look around at this miniature metropolis, as you may be surprised by what you find.
+If you are one of the great number of people who travel to or through Nagoya Station daily, take the time to stop and look around at this miniature metropolis, as you may be surprised by what you find.

 The JR Central Towers, two staggering cylindrical skyscrapers that rise up above the station, house the Takashimaya Department Store which offers you a great opportunity to shop in high-end stores.
 On the 51st floor of the tower complex is a wine bar and cafe with panoramic views of the city.

 Other shopping opportunities include the Gate Walk below the station and the new adjoining JR Gate Tower.

 Nagoya cuisine is famed throughout Japan for its intense flavors and piquant red miso.
 The station is full of great restaurants selling Nagoya meshi (Nagoya cuisine) such as miso katsu, kishimen noodles and tebasaki chicken wings.
 If you are a ramen fan, look for Ramen Alley where you will find seven different stores selling different types of ramen.